kubernetes/sig-release/release-team/role-handbooks/ci-signal/README.md

   - you need not monitor master-blocking on a daily basis.
 It is, however, worth keeping an eye on master-blocking especially before risky cherry-picks make their way into the release branch
 - If tests have stabilized (they should have by now), you may stop sending the weekly CI report

+### Release Cutting - Go or No-Go

+Over the release cycle, the release engineering team will cut several releases (alpha, beta, rc), before it ends with a new major Kubernetes release.
+During the release cycle, tests fail and potentially prevent the cut of a new version.

+Therefore, the key objective is to create a picture if the release branch manager can starting the release process or if there is a major failure that needs to be solved first.
+To avoid a last-minute No-Go, the assigned CI Signal member aligns at least 2-3 days before the day of the release cut with the [corresponding release branch manager]([https://github.com/kubernetes/sig-release/tree/master/releases](https://github.com/kubernetes/sig-release/tree/master/releases)).
+Potentially blocking tests have to be followed up with high priority and being driven to be solved until release day.
+Having a short daily alignment telling the Go/No-Go indication should give an idea if this is going in the right direction.
+If the CI Signal member decides on a No-Go, the issues have to be addressed.
+A short heads up about what is blocking, what are the current actions to resolve this and, if possible, an estimation of how long it will take to be solved should be given to the release lead, branch manager and to the test corresponding SIG leads.

+On the release day, indicate to the branch manager your availability and the current Go/No-Go status.
+Monitor the jobs and tests closely until the branch manager starts the release cut.
+In case that a test fails very close to the beginning of the release cut and the reason seems to be severe, align with the branch manager to postpone the cut until the next test runs or if you are familiar with how to test Kubernetes, if the failed test was just a flake.

 ## Blocking vs. Informing Dashboards

 Summary: failing Blocking jobs always block release.
 Failing Informing jobs sometimes block release.